A Field Guide to the

 Sow Bug Killer · Woodlouse Spider

-Quick ID Tell Striking: dark red-orange cephalothorax and legs, pale pink-gray abdomen, six eyes in a tight oval, chelicerae that project forward like curved tusks.
+Quick ID Tell Striking: dark red-orange front body and legs, pale pink-gray abdomen, six eyes in a tight oval, fangs that project forward like curved tusks.
 Hunts sow bugs specifically.
 Found under bricks and flowerpots.

 Size